yeastrc/limelight-core/docs/source/tutorials/magnum-pipeline.rst

  2. ``spectra.pep.xml`` - Magnum search results in pepxml format.
 This will have the prefix of your mzml file name and the suffix of ``pep.xml``.
  3. ``percout.xml`` - The results from running percolator.
- 4. ``yeast.fasta`` - The FASTA file you used to perform the Magnums earch.
+ 4. ``yeast.fasta`` - The FASTA file you used to perform the Magnum search.

 To generate the Limelight XML file, enter the following: